A Watcher in the Woods

 I'm ready to make my last composition of the day in a favorite forest.
 The calm winds and soft light create ideal conditions for photographing the abundant spring wildflowers here.
 After making more pleasing photographs than I expected, I can feel the long day in my knees and back.
 Once they call attention to themselves, my patience and creativity suffer.

-I've hiked the narrow paths among old-growth beech, maples and tulip trees, up the gentle ridges and down the wide ravines.
+I've hiked the narrow paths among old-growth beech, maple and tulip trees, up the gentle ridges and down the wide ravines.
 Acres of wildflowers spread out on all sides like drifts of January snow.
-And like snow in a January thaw, these blooms will soon fade away.
+And like snow in a January thaw, these ephemeral blooms will soon fade away.
 "Just one more photograph" was the mantra I whispered all day as I looked for the next fleeting subject.